cccbr/belfryupkeep/content/docs/010-introduction/index.md

 *Whilst every effort has been made to ensure the accuracy of this information, neither contributors nor the Central Council of Church Bell Ringers can accept responsibility for any inaccuracies or for any activities undertaken based on the information provided.*

-Version 1.2.1, December 2022
+Version 1.2.2, January 2024

-© 2022 Central Council of Church Bell Ringers
+© 2024 Central Council of Church Bell Ringers